As a Moments subpage, all spoilers are unmarked as per policy. You Have Been Warned.

 - The Snowball fight after you save Marie.
 It was suppose to be Guys vs Girls, but it ended up being the Girls vs Yosuke.

-- Maxing out Adachi's Social Link and going for the true ending path has him offer support to the Main Character during the final boss as well, albeit in his... own special way.
+- Maxing out Adachi's Social Link and going for the true ending path has him offer support to Yu during the final boss as well, albeit in his... own special way.
 Needless to say, it's a hilarious dissonance from all the other character's words of support.

 Adachi: Man, you're so cruel.
 You make me take responsibility for my sins, but you're gonna let this bitch take you down like this?
 Haha...
 That's hilarious. ...Get up.
 You're not like me, right?

-- There was also his letter to the protagonist.
-He takes time to explain that through the protagonist's help, he is undergoing a Heel-Face Turn.
+- There is also his letter to Yu.
+He takes time to explain that through the protagonist's help, he is undergoing a HeelFace Turn.
 That doesn't stop him from taking time out of the letter to call him a dumbass.

-- When the Investigation Team is making plans to go to the beach during summer vacation in Golden, Rise (as per usual) asks who the Protagonist is looking forward to see in a swimsuit.
-As well as the options for all 3 girls, is the option of Kanji.
+- When the Investigation Team is making plans to go to the beach during summer vacation in Golden, Rise (as per usual) asks who Yu is looking forward to see in a swimsuit.
+There's 4 options that Yu can choose: Either an option each for all 3 girls, or an option of Kanji.
 What's better is that it isn't Kanji, but Yosuke who freaks out if you choose that option.

 - The various gag costumes you and your party can wear during dungeon explorations, ranging from the aforementioned Gag Glasses and Drag Costumes, to Halloween and Christmas costumes, Chainmail Bikinis, Swimsuits, and even Bath Towels, not to mention what they say when you talk to them after getting them dressed as such.